-After the initial, closely monitored phase of residential treatment, residents often progress to a “transitional living program,” during which they live on campus and continue to participate in the mentoring program.
+After the initial, closely monitored phase of residential treatment, clients transition from residential to the "transitional living" program, during which they remain on campus and continue to participate in mentoring.
 During the transitional program, clients must attend at least 15 to 17 hours of weekly treatment programming and participate in recovery- and faith-based activities.
-Many residents find and maintain jobs during this phase of treatment.
+Many clients find and maintain jobs during this phase of treatment.
 The average length of stay in the outpatient program is four months.

 ACCOMMODATIONS & AMENITIES

-SOZO is an intimate facility, with a maximum residency of 15 men.
-According to the facility’s website, residents do not share a home with more than six peers at a time.
-On campus, there is a shady patio on the banks of a stream, a goldfish pond, and an outdoor pool.
+According to its website, SOZO hosts 15 clients maximum.
+Clients do not share a home with more than six peers at a time.
+On campus, there is a patio on the banks of a stream, a goldfish pond, and an outdoor pool.
 The facility hosts an annual golf tournament.

 WHAT ALUMNI SAY

 The sole alum polled by Rehabs.com to date wrote a positive review of SOZO, leaving no ratings.
 Alum Keith wrote: "Having been an inpatient at many 'treatment centers' I can verify the 'RECOVERY' that takes place in the SOZO system is the perfect blend of Faith-based and 12 step recovery."

-At the time of this writing, SOZO had five five-star ratings on Facebook, where the facility can manage its own page.
+At the time of this writing, SOZO received ten perfect five-star ratings on Facebook, where the facility can manage its own page.
 The reviewers repeatedly expressed their gratitude for the staff and the treatment they received at SOZO.
-"I am now one year sober thanks to SOZO Recovery Centers, Inc. I cannot begin to explain, nor describe, how wonderful, committed, supportive, helpful, generous, and kind the administration was!"
-T.D.A. wrote in a representative review.
+"I am now one year sober thanks to SOZO Recovery Centers, Inc. I cannot begin to explain, nor describe, how wonderful, committed, supportive, helpful, generous, and kind the administration was!" alum T.D.A. wrote in a representative review.

 WHAT FRIENDS & FAMILY SAY

 One loved one polled by Rehabs.com to date rated SOZO a perfect five stars in treatment effectiveness.
 Loved one Dan wrote: "The results I've witnessed first hand are outstanding.
 I feel SOZO Recovery Centers has hit upon the ultimate blend of spiritual and practical treatment that is tremendously effective."

-The facility's website notes that some clients cannot afford to pay for treatment, and that as such the cost of running the program is subsidized by funding from individuals, private business, community partners, and local churches.
+The facility's website notes that some clients cannot afford to pay for treatment.
+As such, the cost of running the program is subsidized by funding from individuals, private business, community partners, and local churches.
 It's not clear from the facility's website whether any clients pay for their own care, and if so, how much.

 Flag For Review